BowlOfSoup/NormalizerBundle/README.md

 ------------
     composer require bowlofsoup/normalizer-bundle

+Add the bundle to your `config/bundles.php` file

+    BowlOfSoup\NormalizerBundle\BowlOfSoupNormalizerBundle::class => ['all' => true],

 Bowl Of Soup Normalizer
 =======================

 - Normalizes properties and methods (public, protected, private)
 - Serialized normalized content
 - Works with Symfony and Doctrine as its ORM.
-Can handle Doctrine proxies.
+Can handle Doctrine proxies
-- Circular reference check: Handles circular reference by detecting it and returning content of the objects getId() method.
+- Circular reference check: Handles circular reference by detecting it and returning content of the objects getId() method
-- Object caching: If a getId() method is implemented for an object it will cache the normalized object per normalize command.
+- Object caching: If a getId() method is implemented for an object it will cache the normalized object per normalize command
 - Annotation caching, this means speed!
     - The annotations for an object are cached.
-This means not parsing annotations multiple times for the same object. per flow (per normalize command).
+This means not parsing annotations multiple times for the same object. per flow (per normalize command)
-  - In Symfony prod mode, annotations are cached completely (after first run).
+    - In Symfony prod mode, annotations are cached completely (after first run)

 The main features are described in the corresponding annotations.